AI Employee Onboarding: Cut Ramp Time Fast.

 What this looks like in practice: You create a workflow in your form tool (Typeform, Google Forms, or your HRIS) that triggers when a new hire is added.
 AI handles the follow-ups.
 HR gets a dashboard showing who is complete and who needs a nudge — instead of manually tracking twenty people in a spreadsheet.

-The time savings are immediate.
-One HR coordinator we spoke with estimated she spent 6 hours per new hire on document collection.
-With automated workflows, it dropped to about 45 minutes of exception handling.
+One mid-size company we studied estimated their HR coordinators spent 6 hours per new hire on document collection alone.
+With automated workflows, it dropped to about 45 minutes of exception handling — an 87% reduction.

 Personalized training paths by role